Seunmul/Seunmul/README.md

 Thank you for visiting my GitHub.

-I'm currently a graduate student deepening my knowledge in Linux, particularly Embedded Linux for automotive platforms and Edge AI.
+I'm currently a graduate student deepening my knowledge in Linux, particularly Embedded Linux for automotive platforms, and Edge AI.

 In particular, I'm focusing on the challenges posed by the shift from distributed systems to centralized computing architectures in the automotive domains — especially SDVs.